Read Your Meter

 Locate Your Meter

-electric meter is generally round with a clear covering, and is typically mounted near the main fuse box or panel of circuit
+The electric meter is generally round with a transparent covering.
+It sometimes is mounted near the main fuse box or panel of the circuit breakers.

 Read Your Electric Meter

-Your electric meter will either have a digital read-out that can be read directly off the display or will have a mechanical display with four (4) or five (5) clock-like dials on the meter face.
+Electric meters will either have a digital read-out that can read directly off the display.
+Sometimes they will have a mechanical display with four (4) or five (5) clock-like dials on the meter face.

 Reading the Mechanical Meter – The mechanical meter will either have four (4) or five (5) clock-like dials.
 A pointer on each dial indicates a digit, 0 through 9.
-When all the indicated digits are read from left to right, they comprise the number of kilowatt-hours (kWh) used.
+When all the displayed digits read from left to right, they comprise the number of kilowatt-hours (kWh) used.

 To read a mechanical meter: